Food composition refers to 100 grams of edible matter, except for alcoholic beverages where the composition is given per 100 millilitres.

 In 2008 version the field “Notes” reports less detailed information being replaced and supplemented by information coded in the “Class” field (see above).

-In 2015 version the “full” note is given for every component for which the data come from a source that is not the one used for the basic composition.
+In 2015 and 2022 version the “full” note is given for every component for which the data come from a source that is not the one used for the basic composition.
 This note includes the food name used to complete the data and macronutrients with official EuroFIR acronyms for: Water, Protein, Fat, Carbohydrates, Starch and Sugar where available and recalculated value.

 Here are some examples: